Staller Saddle

 The pass road is open only from May to October from 5:30 am to 22:15 and prohibited for trailers and caravans.
 On the Italian side it is very narrow, at points only one way, with traffic lights regulating the contraflow.
+Traffic from Austria is permitted from the start of each hour to fifteen minutes past (quarter past), and traffic towards Austria from Italy is permitted from the 30th minute (half past) to the 45th minute (quarter to) of the hour.

 Starting in 2007, a toll of 5 euros was planned for cars and motorcycles, the revenue to be split between Italy and Austria, but has not yet been implemented.